neilfei/brivl-nmi/README.md

 # BriVL
-The code repository for our Nature Computational Science submission "Towards artificial general intelligence: self-supervised learning from huge multimodal data".
+The code repository for our Nature Machine Intelligence submission "Make AI imagine: realization via a multimodal foundation model".

 ## BriVL (Bridging Vision and Language)